AjinkyaP-09/docker-proxypass/README.md

 - Add each of them to the network: ```docker network network_name container_name```.

 ## Step 4:
-- Enter in container 1 and 2 respectively to enter our webpage content.
+- Enter container 1 and 2 respectively to add custom webpage content.
 - Use command ```docker exec -it container1 /bin/bash``` to enter ```container1```.
 - Update apt: ```apt update```
 - Install nano to easily put the content: ```apt install nano -y```